-- Park the vehicle on a level surface, apply the parking brake securely and block the wheels to prevent the vehicle from moving.
-Move the selector lever to P (Park). - Be sure the ignition switch is in the OFF or LOCK position when performing any parts replacement or repairs. - If you must work with the engine running, keep your hands, clothing, hair and tools away from moving fans, belts and any other moving parts. - It is advisable to secure or remove any loose clothing and remove any jewelry, such as rings, watches, etc. before working on your vehicle. - Always wear eye protection whenever you work on your vehicle.
+- Park the vehicle on a level surface. apply the parking brake securely and block the wheels to prevent the vehicle from moving.
+Move the shift lever to P (Park). - Be sure the ignition switch is in the OFF or LOCK position when performing any parts replacement or repairs. - If you must work with the engine running, keep your hands, clothing, hair and tools away from moving fans, belts and any other moving parts. - It is advisable to secure or remove any loose clothing and remove any jewelry, such as rings, watches, etc. before working on your vehicle. - Always wear eve protection whenever vou work on vour vehicle.